rust-console/gba/book/src/ch2/the_vcount_register.md

 * VDraw is 150 scanlines, VBlank is 68 scanlines (280,896 cycles per full refresh)

-Now you may remember some stuff from the display control register section where it was mentioned that some parts of memory are best accessed during vblank, and also during hblank with a setting applied.
+Now you may remember some stuff from the display control register section where it was mentioned that some parts of memory are best accessed during VBlank, and also during hblank with a setting applied.
 These blanking periods are what was being talked about.
 At other times if you attempt to access video or object memory you (the CPU) might try touching the same memory that the display device